Pawan-rd-2005/Saales-analysis-dashboard/README.md

 ** 5: Sales Trends & Forecasting**
 •	Shows historical sales trends over time.
 •	Provides forecasts for upcoming months/quarters.
 •	Helps management plan future sales strategies and targets.

+**Dataset used**

+<ahttps://github.com/Pawan-rd-2005/Saales-analysis-dashboard/blob/main/SuperStore%20Sales%20DataSet.xlsx> Excel file </a>

+<ahttp://github.com/Pawan-rd-2005/Saales-analysis-dashboard/blob/main/New%20sales%20chart%20.pbix> Power bi file </a>

+**About the Author**
+Pawan is the creator of this Sales Dashboard project in Power BI.
+With a keen interest in data analysis and visualization, Pawan focuses on transforming raw data into meaningful insights that support business decision-making.
+The project reflects skills in data cleaning, modeling, DAX calculations, and dashboard design.
+Pawan’s objective is to use analytical thinking and visualization tools like Power BI to present complex information in a simple and interactive way, helping organizations improve their sales strategies and performance.

+**© 2025 Pawan.
+All Rights Reserved.
+This project and its contents are the intellectual property of the author.
+No part of this work may be reproduced, distributed, or used without prior permission.**